 - Twin Valleys

-The Southwest California Synod serves the counties of:
+The Southwest California Synod serves the counties or portions of the counties of:

 - Los Angeles